-- Please note that we only accept official grade lists which have been issued by your school and/or your school's Advisor.
-A screenshot of your school’s digital environment where you can review your academic progress is not accepted.
+- Please note that we only accept official grade lists issued by your school.
+A screenshot of your school’s student information system is not accepted.

 - The test results must not be older than two years at the time of application.

-- This form combines a curriculum vitae and some questions related to your motivation to apply for this program.
+- This form combines your curriculum vitae and questions about your motivation to study this program.

-- This form will be used as the basis for the matching interview.
+- This form will be used as the basis for the matching interview later in the process.

 - Chinese nationals are advised to apply for a Nuffic Certificate as soon as possible to avoid any delays in the immigration procedure.
 For more information, please go to the Nuffic website.